fractiunate/fractiunate/README.md

-- 👋 Hi, I’m @fractiunate
+- 👋 Hi, I’m @fractiunate.me
-- 👀 I’m interested in learning and teaching new [web] technologies!
+- 👀 I’m interested in learning and teaching new [web] technologies and provide enterprise grand cloud solutions!
 - 🌱 I’m currently learning svelte and advanced web-design to deliver full-architecture-projects
 - 💞️ I’m looking to meet new open-minded tech people and sweet tech projects on any scale
 - 📫 How to reach me: [linked.in/fractiunate](https://www.linkedin.com/in/david-rah%C3%A4user-34367a100/)